prometheusresearch/rios.conversion/README.rst

   Converts a Qualtrics qsf file to a RIOS Instrument and Form in JSON or YAML format.

+- rios-qualtrics

+  Converts a RIOS Instrument, Form, and CalculationSet to a Qualtrics text file in Simple .TXT format.

 Run each program's help to see its required arguments and available options::